-2021 Chippewa Klondike Competition Events
+2024 Chippewa Klondike Competition Events

-- Bear Bag each member of the patrol will tie a bear bag knot.
+- 1. Bear Bag each member of the patrol will tie a bear bag knot.
 The final bear bag will be hoisted up a bear bag pole/tree and properly secured to a tree.
-Patrol should have a rope and bear bag on their sled, but the station should have an extra rope and bear bag. - First Aid the patrol comes around the bend of the trail and finds an injured scout.
+Patrol should have a rope and bear bag on their sled, but the station should have an extra rope and bear bag. - 2.
+First Aid the patrol comes around the bend of the trail and finds an injured scout.
 Properly administer first aid for this scout.
 Materials: Patrol should have first aid materials on their sled.
-The station could supply an injured scout or ask one of the contestants to be the injured scout. - Camp Gadgets/lashings the patrol will work together to lash a tripod with leg braces to support a gallon water jug or construct some other camp gadget as devised by the station.
+The station could supply an injured scout or ask one of the contestants to be the injured scout. - 3.
+Camp Gadgets/Lashings the patrol will work together to lash a tripod with leg braces to support a 2.5 gallon water jug or construct some other camp gadget as devised by the station.
 Patrol should bring lashing ropes or twine and 6 poles.
-Station should have extra ropes and poles. - Fire Building Patrol will build a fire; boil some water to warm them up.
+Station should have extra ropes and poles. - 4.
+Fire Building Patrol will build a fire; boil some water to warm them up.
 Patrol will bring matches, pot, water, cups, spoon and hot cocoa mix.
-Station should have extra pots and provide tinder, kindling and fuel. - Log Town (log sawing) Station will provide the Scouts two-man saws and improvised sawbucks.
+Station should have extra pots and provide tinder, kindling and fuel. - 5.
+Log Saw Station will provide the Scouts two-man saws and improvised sawbucks.
 They must saw through a six-inch log against the clock.
-They can keep the chunk they saw off. - Tomahawk throw/Wrist Rockets Station will provide hand axes and stumps for throwing competition (Scouts BSA) and set up a wrist rocket station (Webelos) using dog food.
-Requires trained range officer. - Sled Race The ultimate Klondike Derby event.
-Station will section off a course of about 500 feet, then time the patrols as they compete for the title of fastest sled using stopwatch or app on phone. - Teambuilding Station to run a teambuilding activity, such as Isotope Relay, Survival Rope Throw (Tie and throw rescue rope to "victim" on cardboard ice floe or simulated ice break-through), Group Ski Race (using 4-man skis), etc. - 9.
+They can keep the chunk they saw off. - 6.
+Tomahawk Throw/Wrist Rockets Station will provide hand axes and stumps for throwing competition (Scouts BSA) and set up a wrist rocket station (Webelos) using dog food.
+Requires trained range officer. - 7.
+Sled Race The ultimate Klondike Derby event.
+Station will section off a course of about 500 feet, then time the patrols as they compete for the title of fastest sled using stopwatch or app on phone. - 8.
+Teambuilding Station(s) to run a teambuilding activity, such as Isotope Relay, Survival Rope Throw (Tie and throw rescue rope to "victim" on cardboard ice floe or simulated ice breakthrough), Group Ski Race (using 4-man skis), etc. - 9.
 Signaling Patrols have five minutes to decide on a method of signaling a silent message to a line-of-sight outpost.
-Station gives two Scouts a short message and send them to a visible point-for example, a point 75 yards down the trail- and instruct the scouts to signal the message back to their mates. - Knot Tying- Patrols must complete specified knots while being timed.
+Station gives two Scouts a short message and send them to a visible point-for example, a point 75 yards down the trail- and instruct the scouts to signal the message back to their mates - 10.
+Knot Tying- Patrols must complete specified knots while being timed. - 11.
+Tug of War Patrols will compete against other patrols in a tug of war using supplied ropes. - 12.
+Orienteering Patrols will quickly complete a short course using a compass as a guide or measure the height of objects, such as trees, using simple trigonometry